nikomayra/places-central-zoner/README.md

    - Implement UI/UX elements for visibility, readability, useability.
    - Implement data UI elements for greater understanding of results.

-2. (70%) Backend Development:
+2. (85%) Backend Development:

    - Set up a Flask project.
    - Implement logic to calculate the central minimum locations based on store distances.
      - Using a dynamic count based system.
 Brute-force, DBScan, and KMeans.
    - Setup PostgreSQL for storing/handling data.

-3. () Mapping and Geolocation:
+3. (95%) Mapping and Geolocation:

    - Use the Google Maps API to display the map and markers for the places/central-zones.
    - Calculate the central points and draw circles representing the radius to the farthest store.
    - Use Google Maps API for drawing central zone markers

-4. Implement OAuth and any other protection to avoid unnecessary Google API calls.
+4. (5%) Implement OAuth and any other protection to avoid unnecessary Google API calls.

-5. Use complete app and then adjust as needed...test/fix/etc.
+5. (60%) Use complete app and then adjust as needed...test/fix/etc.

-6. Deployment:
+6. (0%) Deployment:
    - Containerize the application using Docker (optional but recommended).
    - Deploy the application to Render.com, ensuring the database is configured correctly.

+## Potential future improvements

+- Update to Autocomplete from Places (NEW) using "Data API" & Sessions.
+- Use vanilla google Maps JS instead of vis.gl library stuff.